corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/getting-started/utxo-advanced-ledger-extensions.md

 }
 ```

-The `verify` function is marked final for security reasons, and therefore additional commands cannot be added to the contract; for example, the contract may wish to describe multiple ways to `Update` a state, or set of states.
-Since the contract only defines a single `Update` command, there can only be one mechanism to perform updates.
+The `verify` function is marked final for security reasons, and therefore additional commands cannot be added to the contract, for example, the contract may wish to describe multiple ways to `Update` a state, or set of states.
+The contract only defines a single `Update` command, there can only be one mechanism to perform updates.

-The second problem lies in the commands themselves, and their names. `Create`, `Update` and `Delete` are very ambiguous names, which almost certainly won't make sense depending on the context of the contract being implemented.
+The second problem lies in the commands themselves and their names. `Create`, `Update` and `Delete` are very ambiguous names, which won't make sense depending on the context of the contract being implemented.

 ## Delegated Command Design

-In the contracts above, the commands are nothing more than marker classes; effectively they are cases in a switch statement, which allow the contract's verify function to delegate responsibility of specific contract constraints to other functions, such as `verifyCreate`, `verifyUpdate` and `verifyDelete`.
+In the contracts above, the commands are nothing more than marker classes; effectively they are cases in a switch statement, which allows the contract's `verify` function to delegate responsibility of specific contract constraints to other functions, such as `verifyCreate`, `verifyUpdate` and `verifyDelete`.

-Instead, we could implement the verify function on the command itself.
+We can implement the verify function on the command itself.
 Instead of being an empty marker class, this gives the command responsibility, as it becomes responsible for implementing its associated contract verification constraints.
-In this case, we define a `VerifiableCommand` interface with a verify function; for example:
+In this case, we define a `VerifiableCommand` interface with a `verify` function, for example:

 ```kotlin
 public interface VerifiableCommand extends Command {